Panic Attacks in Children: What to Do and What to Avoid

 As a mum of two myself, I realise it can be really tough not to show our own fear and anxiety if our child is panicking.
 But if possible, try to be that reassuring, containing presence they need in the moment.

-The most effective approach combines calm reassurance with specific techniques that acknowledge their experience while activating their body’s natural calming response.
+The most effective approach combines calm reassurance with specific techniques.
+These techniques acknowledge their experience while activating their body’s natural calming response.

 How to Help a Child Through a Panic Attack: 5 Evidence-Based Steps